roymoran/flask/src/app/persistence/README.md

 # Persistence
-Before following these notes - make sure you have access to an up and running [MySQL server](https://dev.mysql.com/).
+Before following these notes - make sure you have access to an up and running [MySQL server](https://dev.mysql.com/) (running the project using docker automatically starts mysql server via docker).
 For the application to have access to the database in a development or production environment, DB_CONNECTION_STRING must be set on your system.
 You can set the variable for the current shell session with the `export` keyword.
 Build your connection string using the format shown.

 ```bash
 # set DB_CONNECTION_STRING